SmarTrip & SmartBenefits

 SmarTrip cards can be purchased from CommuterDirect.com, The Commuter Store, and the Mobile Commuter Store, from Metro Sales Offices and other transit stores, and at Metro stations.

-Fare value can be added to SmarTrip cards in Metrorail stations, on Metrobus, and at a variety of retail locations that have a SmarTrip point-of-sale device.
+Fare value can be added to SmarTrip cards in Metrorail stations, on Metrobus, at any Commuter Store location, and at other retail locations that have a SmarTrip point-of-sale device.
 More information from WMATA.

 SmartBenefits® is a program that allows employers to assign commuting benefits directly to employees' SmarTrip cards.
 More information from WMATA.

 CommuterDirect.com makes it possible for customers to apply SmartBenefits to purchases online and at all Commuter Store locations with a SmartBenefits Personal Account.
-One great advantage of this service is that customers can purchase tickets and passes for transit services that don't accept SmarTrip cards, including MARC and VRE commuter rail.
+One great advantage of this service is that customers can purchase tickets and passes for transit services that don't accept SmarTrip cards, including MARC and VRE commuter rail and MTA Commuter Bus.
 To participate, you will need a SmarTrip card and your employer must have you registered in the SmartBenefits program.
 More information from CommuterDirect.com.